endulum/groves/README.md

 - **Linting:** ESLint with the Airbnb style guide and React recommendations

 ## Todo
 - ~~Design page layout wrapper.
 Mix design of "old" and current Reddit frontend for a comfy middle-ground.~~ Do not think about design, this has been a roadblock.
-Apply barebones structuring and elements to the page, but no further.
+Apply barebones structuring and elements to the page, but no further for now.